Diario Las Américas: History

 Since May 2013, its publishing deadline changed, it became a morning edition, with publication seven days a week.
 At this stage, new reporters and a network of collaborators in Latin America and Europe joined the newsroom.

 On July 1, 2015, the journalist of Cuban origin Osmín Martínez assumed the direction of the newspaper in front of which he remained until October 2019.

 As the media began to expand its operations to digital platforms, Diario Las Américas adjusted the frequency of circulation of its printed copies.
 First, it had printed editions three times a week, Monday, Wednesday, and Friday.

 Since 2018, as part of the strategic changes adopted, Diario Las Américas began to circulate every Saturday in a weekly format.
 Currently, the weekly print edition circulates every Friday at all Miami-Dade and South Broward County outlets.

 In November 2019, the journalist of Cuban origin Iliana Lavastida was appointed executive director of Diario Las Américas.

 Management

 The management team of Diario Las Américas is made up of Mashud Mezerhane and Jorge Daall, vice presidents of operations; Aquiles Presilla, director of operations; Alberto Vethencourth, director of finance; Ana Bringas, director of advertising; Isadora Gaviria, marketing director and Camilo Aguiar, distribution manager of digital content.

-Newsroom

-The editorial desk of Diario Las Américas is completed as managing editor, Jesús Hernández and as chief editor of digital strategy, Ricardo Moreno.
-The staff of editors and reporters are made up of Elkis Bejarano, Grethel Delgado, Judith Flores, Wilma Hernández, Daniel Castropé, César Menéndez, Leonardo Morales and the photo reporter Sureidy Rodríguez.

-El área de diseño gráfico, encabezada por Lucía Cerboni, la integra además José J. Blanco.

-The news anchor is Lieter Ledesma and the producer of audiovisual spaces is Iván Pedraza.

-The professionals who are in charge of the operation of Diario Las Américas allow with their performance that the Spanish newspaper with the longest tradition for Florida's Hispanic public, operates as a multiplatform medium.
-Through its website and social networks, readers receive the news when it happens, with the required immediacy and verification.
-In its printed editions, the most important topics are developed and researched to offer readers a documented perspective on the events.